Get insider access

 Bose SoundLink Mini II Special Edition

 The Bose SoundLink Flex is a better speaker than the Bose SoundLink Mini II Special Edition.
-Both speakers are highly portable and have similarly balanced sound profiles that lack low bass but feature detailed and accurate mids.
+Both speakers are highly portable and have similarly balanced sound profiles that lack low-bass but feature detailed and accurate mids.
 They even have very similar continuous battery life performances.
-However, the SoundLink Flex has a better build quality and is rated IPX7 for submersion in water.
-It also has companion app compatibility, which lets you pair it up with another SoundLink speaker for True Wireless Sound (TWS).
+However, the SoundLink Flex has a better build quality and is rated IP67 for submersion in water.
+It also has companion app compatibility, which lets you pair it up with other Bose speakers.

 Ultimate Ears MEGABOOM 3

 The Ultimate Ears MEGABOOM 3 is a better speaker than the Bose SoundLink Flex, though they have different strengths.
 The Ultimate Ears offers a wider and more immersive soundstage.
-It comes with a graphic EQ and presets to customize its sound to your liking.
-It also has a longer-lasting battery life, making it better suited for long listening sessions.
+Its companion app comes with a graphic EQ and presets to customize its sound to your liking, and it has a longer-lasting battery life, so it's better suited to long listening sessions.
 However, the Bose is smaller, making it more portable, and it supports voice assistants through your smartphone.
-It also offers a more balanced sound profile out-of-the-box that can produce a more extended low-bass.
+It also offers a more balanced sound profile out of the box and can produce a deeper bass.

 Anker Soundcore Motion+